Peace Ship: Response

 Initially, the press response to the Peace Ship was respectful.
 The New York Times warned that an immediate peace would entail German possession of Belgium and part of France, but concluded that Ford's plan would do "as little harm as good".
 Some newspapers applauded Ford's efforts.
 The New York Herald asserted that, "We need more Fords, more peace talks, and less indifference to the greatest crime in the world's history".

-After all Ford's most prominent invitees declined his offer of sailing to Europe, the press reaction turned negative.
+After all of Ford's most prominent invitees declined his offer of sailing to Europe, the press reaction turned negative.
 The Baltimore Sun noted that "All the amateur efforts of altruistic and notoriety-seeking millionaires only make matters worse" while the New York World stated that "Henry Ford says he would give all his fortune to end the war.
 So would many another man.
 But this is something that money will not do".
 Other papers openly mocked Ford's amateur peace campaign.
 The Philadelphia Record claimed that "Henry Ford's millions have gone to his head".
 The Louisville Courier was even more severe, suggesting that Henry Ford carried "cold cream in his head".
+Even activists who did agree to be a part of the expedition quickly became disappointed with Ford's antics, as his affinity for the press suggested his was more interested in gainings publicity than participating in meaningful mediation planning.

 Also critical of Ford's endeavor were former United States Senator Chauncey M. Depew and one- time presidential candidate Alton B. Parker.
 Depew famously commented of the Peace Ship, "In uselessness and absurdity it will stand without an equal".
 Parker also publicly criticized the peace ship, stating "chances are that his antics will be taken seriously and they will tend to bring us into contempt if not hatred".